LuongPhuHoa/mass-pwn-vbulletin/README.md

 ## Gathering Hosts:

-This tool iterates over hosts on port 443 and 80 and runs a PoC to test if they are vulnerable to RCE.
+This tool iterates over hosts on port 443 and 80 and runs a PoC to test if they are vulnerable to CVE-2019-16759.
 You can use Shodan to gather potential targets:

 ```
 shodan download vbullet-443 'html:"vbulletin" port:443'